-Dentists often advertise some super deals through social buying sites such as Groupon and LivingSocial, local “shopper” newspapers and even the ubiquitous blue envelope from Valpak.
-Let me bear witness to deals that do exist: While living in Seattle, I should tell you that I redeemed a Valpak coupon: $29 for cleaning, X-rays and a free teeth-whitening kit custom-made for me in the office.
+Dentists often advertise some super deals through social buying sites such as Groupon and LivingSocial, local “shopper” newspapers, and even the ubiquitous blue envelope from Valpak.
+Let me bear witness to deals that do exist: While living in Seattle, I redeemed a Valpak coupon that helped me pay just $29 for cleaning, X-rays and a free teeth-whitening kit custom-made for me in the office.

-Also keep in mind that the office on the coupon might not be the most cost-effective game in town for later work.
-If the exam turns up a problem, write down the specific treatment recommended and the total cos, then say you’ll get back to them regarding future appointments.
+Also keep in mind that the office on the coupon might not be the most cost-effective place in town for later work.
+If the exam turns up a problem, write down the specific treatment recommended and the total cost, then say you’ll get back to them regarding future appointments.

-Next, use a list of average dental costs compiled by Consumer Reports to see if the charges seem reasonable.
-If not, ask friends and co-workers which dentists they use and call to compare fees for the same service.
+Next, ask friends and co-workers which dentists they use and call to compare fees for the same service.

-Among the procedures that could be unnecessary are teeth whitening, amalgam filling replacement, X-rays (more on those in a minute), precautionary removal of wisdom teeth and temporomandibular joint (TMJ) disorder surgery.
+Among the procedures that could be unnecessary are teeth whitening, amalgam filling replacement, X-rays, precautionary removal of wisdom teeth and temporomandibular joint (TMJ) disorder surgery.

 It could be you’re rationalizing.
 But it could also be that you need a second opinion.

 My daughter got that “Serious gum disease!
-Ghastly cavity!” diagnosis last year.
+Ghastly cavity!” diagnosis once.
 The second dentist she visited said, “Nope, you just need a good cleaning and to learn to stay on top of the flossing.”
 Not a word about gum scaling or even a decayed tooth.

 Although most dentists aren’t out to rob you, consider a second opinion if things just don’t feel right.
 Doing so saved my daughter $1,000 out-of-pocket and a whole lot of unnecessary work.